Sumaya-Ali/UnitTestsExamples/README.md

 there are three common libraries for mocking: Mock/ FakeItEasy/ NSubstitute (same concept, different syntax)
 In this project, I have used FakeItEasy
 ===================================================
-UnitTest must not modify DB, that is why we use (in Memory package) to do operations on virtual memory
+UnitTest must not modify DB, that is why we use (in Memory package) to do operations in virtual memory - we use in Memory & Mocking in Integration Tests too
 ===================================================